TrueAge

 Mean Corpuscular Volume (MCV)

 Measures the average size of your red blood cells.
-Reflects the quality and consistency of red blood cell production in your bone marrow.

 Tips